rogerfischer/RepData_PeerAssessment2/PA2_NOAA_Storm.md

 ## [1] 2649   37
 ```

-Then we filter out only the three columns needed to answer the question.
-Tornado looks immediately like a category with a lot of fatalities and injuries.
+Then we filter out only the three columns needed to answer the question plus the date.
+Tornado immediately looks like a category with a lot of fatalities and injuries.

 ```r